jesseopdenbrouw/thuas-riscv/README.md

 ## Bootloader
 By default, the design is equipped with a bootloader.
-When resetting the FPGA, the bootloader waits about 5 seconds before the program in the ROM is started.
+When resetting the FPGA, the bootloader waits about 5 seconds @50 MHz before the program in the ROM is started.
 Using the bootloader, a program can written to the ROM (see the documentation).
 The bootloader can also be used to inspect the memory contents.